atypicalbitter/atypicalbitter/README.md

 Let's connect, share ideas, and create something amazing together! 🚀

-I am also a musician in a band called 'whitenoise' we play post hardcore and you can [check us out here!](https://linktr.ee/whitenoise_uk_)

 # Here is some of the technologies I can use:

 ## Design